Minghua (ship): Refugee ship (June 1978)

-China-Japan Friendship Boat Mission – May 1979
+China-Japan friendship boat mission (May 1979)

 In May 1979 the Minghua took a Chinese Government goodwill delegation of 600 people led by General Liao Chengzhi, the President of the China-Japan Friendship Association to Japan to help improve relations between the two countries.
 The Minghua spent a month cruising around Japan, arriving first at the western port of Shimonoseki and continuing on to Kyoto, Nagoya, Toyama, Tokyo and Nagasaki before returning to China.

-Members of the delegation met with senior Japanese politicians, including Prime Minister Ohira Masayoshi, two former Prime Ministers, Tanaka Kakuei and Takeo Fukuda and the Japanese Foreign Minister Sonoda Sunao, also many influential business leaders.
-There was a notable meeting between General Su Yu and Yamashita Ganri, then the Director-General of the Defense Agency, the first meeting between a high official of the Chinese People's Liberation Army and a Japanese defense chief.
+Members of the delegation met with senior Japanese politicians, including Prime Minister Masayoshi Ohira, two former Prime Ministers, Kakuei Tanaka and Takeo Fukuda and the Japanese Foreign Minister Sunao Sonoda, as well as many influential business leaders.
+There was a notable meeting between General Su Yu and Ganri Yamashita, then the Director-General of the Defense Agency, the first meeting between a high official of the Chinese People's Liberation Army and a Japanese defense chief.